davide-aloi/davide-aloi/README.md

 ### Hi there 👋

-I am a Cognitive Neuroscientist (:brain:) currently working as a Researcher at Epam Systems - Research and Insights, focusing on data analysis of biometric research (i.e., EEG) with python./ I did my PhD at the Centre for Human Brain Health (Birmingham, UK), field of neuroimaging and neuroscience.
-I am mainly interested in neuroscience and clinical data science.
-During my PhD, I worked on Disorders of Consciousness (such as vegetative state or coma), and on new possible therapeutic approaches using techniques as MRI, EEG and non-invasive brain stimulation.
+I am a Cognitive Neuroscientist (:brain:) currently working as a Researcher at Epam Systems - Research and Insights, focusing on data analysis of biometric research (i.e., EEG) with python.

+I have a PhD in the field of neuroscience and neuroimaging (University of Birmingham).
+During my PhD, I worked at the Centre for Human Brain Health and at the Wellington Hospital (London) and explored the effects of Brain stimulation on the motor network, and as a therapeutic tool for disorders of consciousness (i.e., vegetative state).
+My projects involved both healthy and clinical data (functional MRI, structural MRI, EEG, clinical scales).

-## Last PhD projects:
+## Last PhD project:
 - I investigated the relationship between connectivity changes in the brain following brain stimulation (tDCS), and electric field characteristics as estimated by MRI-derived models ([repository](https://github.com/Davi93/wp1_2_roast)).
 - I am also reorganising all the functions and scripts I wrote during my PhD ([repository](https://github.com/Davi93/mri_scripts)).
 These are mainly MRI utilities or functions to visualise data / results from MRI/fMRI analyses.
 I will likely work on this project more once I finish with my PhD thesis.

-## Other projects:
-- [Brain pathology classification using FastAI](https://github.com/Davi93/idmlp_project): this is a very simple project for the course Introduction to Deep (Machine) Learning for Physicists 2022 (University of Warwick).

 ## 📫 Contacts